garrettgsb/w8d4-design-with-flexbox/README.md

 </nav>
 ```

-Now, we need only to tell the Flexboxes how to behave with a few motes of CSS:
+Now, we need only to tell the two Flexboxes how to behave with a few motes of CSS:

 ```
 nav {